What is Google AdWords?waheed

 8 — Maximum CPC or Default Bid.

 This is the maximum amount per click that you are bidding for each keyword.
 Remember that each keyword is hypothetically a unique market, and this means that all your major keywords will require their prices.
 Google will enable you to set the individual bids for each keyword later on.
 If you want to know the best bid tactics for you, just read Adwords’s help page about it.
 If you are paying a low budget, it is better to start by bidding on cheaper keywords to ensure that your ads are seen by the highest number of people.
-If you go after some of the highly-priced keywords, you will probably exhaust your marketing funds very quickly as well as the fact that your adverts are only going to be seen a few times during the day instead of the entire day.
+And if you go after some of the highly-priced keywords, you will probably exhaust your marketing funds very quickly as well as the fact that your adverts are only going to be seen a few times during the day instead of the entire day.

 9 — Review the Ad.